hackerschoice/gsocket/examples/wireguard/README.md

 AllowedIPs = 10.37.0.2/32
 ```

-This is a default wireguard configuration file for the server side.
+This is a default wireguard configuration file for a server.
 The only change is:
 ```Nginx
 PreUp = gs-netcat -s AnyKindOfRandomString -CuDl -d 127.0.0.1 -p 51820
 ```